ScottWe/solidity-1/tutorials/5_client_data.md

 )
 ```

 As a final step, we can constructor a monitor for the property.
-The monitor will
+The monitor
-detect if the property becomes violated, and will allow us to verify the claim.
+detects if the property is violated, and allows us to verify the claim.
+Our
-Our property is essentially a functional post-condition, so the monitor is very
+property is essentially a functional post-condition, so the monitor is very
 compact.
 First we introduce the following predicates:

   * `is_transfer := FUNCTION == Fund.transfer`